 Tip # 2: Use Screen Ambient Light Sensor

 Most of the LED screens today have a built-in light sensor.
 It automatically adjusts the screen brightness of your unit depending on the light intensity of its surroundings.

 Light sensors are photosensitive devices responsible for ensuring that your viewers will continue to have a good viewing experience regardless of the fair condition in the area.
 It makes sure that your screen brightness is never brighter than needed, thus avoiding consuming an unnecessary amount of energy.

 You can check the LED screen setting and make sure that this setting is on, so there is no need for you to adjust the screen brightness manually.
 Please take advantage of this feature by setting it on all the time.

 Tip # 3: Time Scheduling

 There is also a LED screen software application that you can use to help you regulate the power consumption of your LED screen.
-There is this time called time-scheduling that allows you to schedule when the display switches off and on.
+This time called time-scheduling, allows you to schedule when the display switches off and on.